sealneaward/data-management-lab-7/README.md

 **Note:** You can run the web and populate scripts on the command line if you ran the package installation on db.

-### API
+# API
-While the web.py script is running and the web page is visible, investigate the web.py script to see if you can invoke the API to get a player's information through a JSON response. **Hint: ** *look at the api route and what an example player id would be.*
+While the web.py script is running and the web page is visible, investigate the web.py script to see if you can invoke the API to get a player's information through a JSON response. **Hint:** *look at the api route and what an example player id would be.*

-# Styling
-- I used Materialize.css for this project